simonem/PhD_Thesis/research.md

 ### Design research

-Interchanged? with field study, technology to assist reflective learning cycle was created and introduced into the organisations.
+Concurrently with field study work, I introduced into the organisations technology to assist reflective learning cycle.
 Design work had multiple aims.
-At beginning of the study design work helped building an understanding of the crisis domain.
+At beginning of the study building things helped forging an understanding of the crisis domain.
 As pointed out by Edelson [-@Edelson:2002kp] “design plays a critical role in the development of theories, not just their evaluation”.
-In this phase, early ideas were turned into mockups and low-fidelity prototypes in short iterations.
-Prototypes presented in focus groups\todo{need to define better the role of focus groups, are they part of field studies or design research?} with workers facilitated discussions, triggering a better understanding of the domain, which in turn brought to new ideas.
-Furthermore, prototypes facilitated the reminiscence of work experiences, which brought new perspectives into the study.
-Later on, prototypes acted
+In this phase, mockups were turned into low-fidelity prototypes in short iterations.
+Prototypes presented in focus groups\todo{need to define better the role of focus groups, are they part of field studies or design research?} with workers facilitated discussions, triggering a better understanding of the domain, which in turn led to new ideas.
+Furthermore, prototypes facilitated the reminiscence of work experiences, brining new perspectives into the study.
+Finally, in the final stage of the work, prototypes acted as means to validate the CSRL model presented in Chapter X, focusing on the activities of capturing, re-creating and generating work experiences.

-Following a design research approach I articulated the work on the stages of build, evaluate, theorise and justify. *Build* refers to the process of constructing a (technology) artifact for a specific purpose, according with identified requirements. *Evaluate* is the process of how well the artifact performs against metrics previously established. *Theorise* refers to building conceptual models that explain how and why artifacts affected a certain environment.
+Following a design research approach I organised the work on the stages of build, evaluate, theorise and justify [@March:1995gm]. *Build* refers to the process of constructing a (technology) artifact for a specific purpose, according with identified requirements. *Evaluate* is the process of how well the artifact performs against metrics previously established. *Theorise* refers to building conceptual models that explain how and why artifacts affected a certain environment.
 Finally *justify* requires gathering evidences that supports or refuse the theory.

-#### Build
+##### Build

-Across the research effort a large amount of time was dedicated to the construction of technology artefacts.
+A large amount of time was dedicated to the construction of technology artefacts.
 A total of eight prototypes were produced, including mobile apps, wearable sensors and technology-augmented board games.
-Prototypes were inspired by literature in sensor-based interfaces presented in Chapter X.
+Table X overviews the different prototypes developed and their relation with the RQs Prototypes design were inspired the field studies performed.
+Literature in sensor-based interfaces (Chapter X) and in Computer supported reflective learning (Chapter X) provided ground to design technology that is intuitive and provide reflection outcomes.

+\missingfigure{Overview table of the prototypes developed.}

 The construction process involved a mix of hardware and software development.
-I adopted a rapid prototyping methodology in order to keep design iterations shorts and make incremental improvements based on frequent feedbacks exchanges with end users.
+I adopted a rapid prototyping techniques in order to keep design iterations shorts and make incremental improvements based on frequent feedbacks exchanges with end users.
 To this end a wide range of open source hardware and software toolkit were used, including Arduino[^arduino] and RaspberryPi[^raspberry] hardware development platforms.
-This activity was essential to develop knowledge for RQ3.

-This first phase produced a set of design challenges for data collection tools reported in P4.
-Those challenges evolved in a redefined design space over the course of the work thanks to new user studies.

-After a literature review\todo{add a chapter with the literature review??}, the design challenges identified in P3 were combined with theories from reflection (Chapter X) and conceptual tools from embodied interaction (Chapter X) to drive the design of systems presented in P1, P3, P4.
-Designs were implemented in prototypes throughout multiple iterations.
-Building prototyping pushed me towards improving my technical skills, also it highlighted challenges for rapid prototyping of hardware inventions (RQ3).
-Also it made clear that traditional prototyping techniques might not be suitable to be used in the crisis domain.
+Dealing with hybrid hardware/software artefacts, digital manufacturing techniques were largely adopted, including 3D printing and laser-cut production.
+These activities were essential to develop knowledge to answer RQ3.

-#### Evaluate
+##### Evaluate

-Formative evaluations were performed after each iteration during focus groups and drills.
-The systems presented in P1, P3, P4, and P6 involve a combination of software development, hardware (electronics) engineering, product design and manufacturing techniques.
+Formative evaluations were performed after each design iteration during focus groups and drills.
+Evaluations methods used were, focus groups and semi-structured interviews.

-The final part of the research consisted in summative evaluations, theory mapping and investigation of new application domains.
-The systems developed underwent summative evaluations using the toolbox reported in [@Knipfer:2012vi].
-Results are reported in full in [@Renner:v4nLmwOk], highlights are described in P2 and P7.
-The systems developed were mapped against the CSRL model in P2, bringing a new understating on the use of sensor data for supporting debriefing.
-In P4 two of the system developed were used as case studies to present a design approach to turn context data into learning contents.
+The final version of the prototypes underwent summative evaluations using the toolbox reported in [@Knipfer:2012vi].
+Summative evaluations took place in conjunction with field studies arranged during simulation of crisis work.
+Methods used were interviews and surveys.
+Results are reported in full in [@Renner:v4nLmwOk].

+##### Theorise

+The design work contributed in defining new theories about how technology can support reflective learning.
+Those come as an output of combining the experience from the design of prototypes and results from their summative evaluations, with the knowledge developed during field studies.
+Theories developed aim at facilitating the work of designer in building technology tools to facilitate data collection during crisis management work (P3) and in turning context-data into learning contents (P6).

+##### Justify

+The design work was driven by the CSRL model described in Chapter X. Specific activities described in the model were selected and supported by the systems developed.
+After the developed was conclude, empirical data collected during prototypes’ summative evaluations were fed back to the model and used to validate its conceptual elements (P2).

 ### Generalisation

-As final activity I focused on generalising the results obtained towards building a better understanding of the design and prototyping process of tangible interfaces for supporting reflection.
-This goal has been accomplished during research visits at City London University, which work is partially covered in P6, and MIT.
+Generalising the results obtained aimed at understating how results from this PhD work could be transferred to other domains that might benefit from novel interaction techniques to support reflection.
+To accomplish this goal, I conducted research abroad, as guest researcher, at City London University and MIT.
+During a total of twenty-six weeks time abroad, I joined projects run by the respective institutions doing design and prototypes construction work inspired by the results of this PhD (Figure X).

+\missingfigure{a photo of the prototypes developed during research abroad.}

+During fourteen weeks spent at City University (one of the partners of the MIRROR consortium) I investigated the design and production of a digitally augmented serious game for better training of dementia carers, under the supervision of professor Neil Maiden.
+The game has been implemented and evaluated in eight care homes in the greater London area, and is reported in a joined publication to be submitted.

+During twelve weeks spent at the MIT SENSEable City Lab I investigated the design and production of a tangible interface to promote user engagement and reflection about urban-mobility data under the supervision of professor Carlo Ratti.
+The work has been has been displayed to the public in two exhibitions: “Wave” currently held in Paris and “CNR Internet Festival” held in Pisa, Italy.\todo{these two paragraphs report on results. should be moved to another chapter?}

 ### Innovation
 Innovation benchmark how innovation has influenced other roles